Selina stood in the MoMA before the De Groupil that only she recognized as a series of joyous cat-scratches.

 “The times they are a-changing,” he said, shaking his head and considering a corner of the sketch he was working on.
 “I saw that bit in the Post.
 Usual nonsense, I figured: Harley Quinn consoling a tearful Poison Ivy.
 Now you’re telling me it’s real?
 The normal skin wasn’t even photoshopped?”

 “I know; it’s weird,” Selina said, frozen in her pose but given leave to move her mouth while Kyle worked on the details of her dress.
-“It’s the one thing you and I always agreed on: the Gotham Post are a pack of lying bastards.”
+“It’s the one thing you and I always agreed on: the Gotham Post is a pack of lying bastards.”

 “Not only are they amazingly consistent,” Kyle said, seamlessly picking up her thought, “they will find the most insulting, inane, degrading crap to superimpose on whatever really happened.
 Now they’re getting a few right?”